bipana06/OkhatiSathi/README.md

 ## Data Sources

 - **Medicine Data:**
-  Collected and organized from public PDFs provided by the National Health Infirmary in Nepal.
+  Collected and organized from public PDFs provided by the National Health Formulary in Nepal.

 - **Nepali TTS Model:**
-  Trained using publicly available Nepali audio and text datasets.
+  Trained using publicly available Nepali audio and text datasets by finetuning Tacotron2 Model

 ## Contributors